bbc/kandl-style-guide/README.md

 * If you need more than 2 classes in a selector, consider specifying a new class to cover the edge case.

-## Class Naming
+## Naming
 * Use BEM (Block, Element, Modifier) naming standards for classes.
 See [CSS Wizardry's article](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) for more information.
-  * *Blocks* represent the top levels of components.
+  * _Blocks_ represent the top levels of components.
-  * *Elements* represent individual aspects of blocks which contribute to their overall appearance/behaviour.
+  * _Elements_ represent individual aspects of blocks which contribute to their overall appearance/behaviour.
-  * *Modifiers* are different states of a block or element.
+  * _Modifiers_ are different states of a block or element.
+* Use single hyphens as word separators in classes and variables, to match the property naming scheme.

+## Sass Features
+* Do not use `@extend` unless *absolutely* necessary.
+It is inefficient and generates useless selectors which will never match.
+* Use `@mixin` and `@include` wherever you would use `@extend`.
+Better to have CSS duplication (which is compressable) than selector proliferation.
+* Do not nest declaration blocks.
+It hides the origin of selectors when searching the codebase and can easily result in over-specified selectors in the pursuit of pretty code.